darton/RPiMS/README.md

 RPi   [GPIO.3 pin 5] ----------------------------- [SDC]  DS3231
 ```

-- Door Sensors it is potential-free sensors like button, door/window sensors
+- Door/Window Sensors it is potential-free sensors like button.
-- Motion Sensors it is digital sensors with binary output signal (3.3V)
+- Motion Sensors it is digital sensors with binary output signal (3.3V).

 ## B.o.M - Bill of Materials